underscoreio/shapeless-guide/src/pages/ops/migration.md

 The power of ops type classes fully crystallizes when we chain them together as building blocks for our own code.
-We'll finish this chapter with a powerful example: a type class for performing "migrations"
+We'll finish this chapter with a compelling example: a type class for performing "migrations"
 (aka "evolutions") on case classes[^database-migrations].
-For example, if version 1 of our app has a case class:
+For example, if version 1 of our app contains the following case class:

 [^database-migrations]: The term is stolen from "database migrations"---SQL scripts that